Mattia46/firstMonth/pills/command_line4.md

 `whoami`

 Every file on a unix-based system has three classes of permissions: "user", "group" and "others".
 Every class has three permissions: read, write and execute.
 This allows us to give, for example, read and write access to the owner of the file, only read access to the group it belongs to and no access at all to all other users.
-Let's discuss classes and permissions in more details.
+Let's discuss classes and permissions in more detail.

 "User" class determines the permissions that the owner of the file has.
 Every file on a Unix-like system has some user as an owner.
 A file can have at most one owner and not more.